 The major soil groups which cover the surface of the district is forest Occhrosols.
 The soils are highly coloured and contain great quantities of nutrients.
 They are generally alkaline and support many crops such as plantain, cocoyam and cocoa.

-The district lies within the semi-deciduous forest belt of Ghana.
+The Municipality lies within the semi-deciduous forest belt of Ghana.
 The forest contains different species of timber some of which are KyenKyen, Dahoma, Kusia, Sapale, Odum Aprokuma, Emirre and Onyina/Ceiba.
 These trees are highly valuable for the timber Industry.